guardian/support-service-lambdas/cdk/README.md

-# Welcome to your CDK TypeScript project!
+# CDK TypeScript project to generate CloudFormation yaml files

-This is a blank project for TypeScript development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The `cdk.json` file tells the CDK Toolkit how to execute the app.

 ## Useful commands